 First, pre-heat the oven to 190C/375F/Gas Mark 5 and then grease and line your baking tray.
-I use a rectangular tray that is approximately 20cm x 25cm but of course this would work just as well with a round tin too.
+I use a rectangular tray that is approximately 20cm x 25cm but of course this would work just as well with a round tin too or brilliantly with a loaf tin.
 I have even been known to do it in a love heart tin but that’s just me!

-Put the butter into a mixing bowl and beat until completely softened then add the sugar and cream together until the mixture goes pale in colour.
+Put the butter into a mixing bowl and beat until completely softened.
+I’m a big believer in baking with butter that you would want to eat.
+As in, I wouldn’t dream of putting anything but best butter on my crumpets so why on earth would I bake with anything else?
+Then add the sugar and cream together until the mixture goes lovely and pale in colour.

-In a separate bowl, beat the eggs and add them slowly to the butter and sugar mixture.
-Just do it a little at a time or else the mixture can split.
+In a separate bowl, beat the eggs and add them slowly to the butter and sugar mixture just a little at a time, or else the mixture can split.
 (If it does split, then adding a little of the flour should fix it.
 And yes, I am definitely speaking from experience here!)

-Add the sifted flour to the mixture and mix together well until smooth but be careful not to over stir.
+Now add the sifted flour to the mixture and stir together well until smooth but be careful not to over stir at this point.

 Once zested, cut the lemon in half.
-Juice one half and stir into the cake mixture.
-Then juice the other half, add the teaspoon of caster sugar and keep it to one side for now (you’ll need this bit later to make your drizzle.)
+Juice one half and stir well into the cake mixture.
+Place the juice from the other half of the lemon in a little bowl and add the extra tablespoon of caster sugar.
+Keep this to one side for now as you’ll need this bit later to make your drizzle.

-Take the cake mixture and put it into the prepared tin, making sure to smooth out the mixture.
+Take the cake mixture and put it into the prepared tin, making sure to smooth out to the edges of the tin.
 Then pop it in the oven for about 20-25 minutes until it is golden brown.
-The best test to make sure that it is cooked right through is to stick a knife in and if it comes out clean, it is cooked, if it comes out with mixture on then it needs a little longer.
+If you are using a loaf tin, then adjust your cooking time accordingly.
+The best way to test if it is cooked right through is to stick a knife or skewer in and if it comes out clean, it is cooked.
+If it comes out with mixture on then it needs a little longer.
 This tip was passed down to me from my Dad and of course the old tricks really are the best!

-Once the cake comes out of the oven, whilst it is still hot, prick all over with a skewer then using a spoon spread over your drizzle mixture set aside earlier and then leave it to cool completely.
-Then, once cool I like to sprinkle over a little icing sugar with a sieve to make it look pretty.
+Once the cake comes out of the oven, whilst it is still hot prick it all over with a skewer then using a spoon spread over your drizzle mixture that was set aside earlier.
+Now leave it to cool completely.

 Et voila!
 The best lemon drizzle cake.
 Ever.
 It really is wonderfully sharp just as a lemon cake should be but at the same time, deliciously sweet.
 Enjoy!
 I know I did!